RustyRoboticsBV/Rusty.ISA/README.md

 ## Terminology
 In this module, we define a *process* as a node that can run a *program*, which consist of *instruction instances*.
 In order to execute instructions, the process uses an *instruction set*, which contains *instruction definitions*.
 Each definition contains an opcode, parameters and an implementation.
 The instances contain an opcode and arguments.
 The opcode is used to match an instance with its definition.

-You can essentially think of a program as an Assembly program.
 A process can start executing a program at explicitly-defined start points, and stops when it reaches an end point.
 Programs may have multiple start points.
-Flow control is done via jump and label instructions.
+Flow control is done via goto and label instructions.

 ## Built-in Instructions
 The module only comes with a few built-in instructions that are necessary for its core functioning.
 They are: